sesamiapp/devportal/docs/storefront-integration/custom-pages.md

 ### Home page

-Using a similar approach, you can add Sesami button to home page of your store, Some themes let you pick a **Featured product** to be displayed on the home page, if you want to display a Sesami service as a **Featured product**, you can find the theme file that renders featured product section and add this code to it:
+Using a similar approach, you can add the Sesami button to the home page of your store, Some themes let you pick a **Featured product** to be displayed on the home page, and if you want to display a Sesami service as a **Featured product**, you can find the theme file that renders featured product section and add this code to it:

 ```markup
 {% if product.tags contains "sesami-service" %}